aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 🚨 Each of the paradighms take something away from us.
 None of them has added to our power or out capabilities.
 🙅 What we have learned over the last half-of-century is what not to do.
-📖 The rules of software are the same today as they were in 1946.
+📖 The rules of SW are the same today as they were in 1946.
-👉 Software is composed of sequence, selection, iteration, and indirection.
+👉 SW is composed of sequence, selection, iteration, and indirection.

 ## PART III.
 DESIGN PRINCIPLES